FaithTechCreate/ai-missional-tech-trend/docs/applying/uses.md

 # AI in Ministry: Case Studies and Current Applications

+Case studies include AI chatbots in youth ministries, vision-based tools for accessibility, prayer bots for seekers, multilingual sermon translation, and donor communication automation in faith-based nonprofits.
+These projects showcase redemptive uses when paired with human oversight.

 Here are several examples of how AI is being actively used in ministry contexts today:

 ## Compassion International's Digital Registration